 “There is no end to learning.
 I believe there is always new things to learn and new information to learn and discover.” – Karen Lee

-Karen Lee, Principal at Learning Vision @ Hwa Chong emphasizes the importance how educators need to be willing to change their ways of teaching students.
+Karen Lee, Principal at Learning Vision @ Hwa Chong emphasizes the importance of how educators need to be willing to change their ways of teaching students.

 With 22 years of experience in the field and holding a Bachelor of Arts in Early Childhood Education, Karen keeps herself updated through workshops and trainings on Early Childhood, leadership and customer service.

 “We may not be 21st century teachers but we are teaching and guiding the 21st century students.”
 Learning Vision @ Hwa Chong Principal Karen Lee adds.
-“It is integral that we have to adapt and change of ways of teaching.”
+“It is integral that we have to adapt and change ways of teaching.”
 The 40 year old mother of two adds.